Letter 114: The son of Boethus -- also named Boethus -- manages my affairs, and his father, through our willingness to help...

 education booksillnessimperial politics

-The son of Boethus -- also named Boethus -- manages my affairs, and his father, through our willingness to help however we can, has always been well served by us.
-I'd be ashamed if the father were more useful to my household than I was to his, even if another person were to help the old man on my account.
+This man, the son of Boethus here, himself also named Boethus, looks after our affairs, and his father, through us, readily helps with whatever we have it in our power to do; for I should be ashamed if he were to be more useful to my interests than I to his, even if someone else were to assist the old man for my sake.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.